We are a nonprofit organization focused on promoting language diversity and revitalization—with the help of our mascot, the Lingua Bear™ toy.

-We should prioritize keeping our languages alive because each of them is a vessel containing our ancestral knowledge and culture; and through a high degree of linguistic diversity, we amplify our collective intelligence.
+We should prioritize keeping our languages alive because each of them is a vessel containing our ancestral knowledge, history, and culture; and through a high degree of linguistic diversity, we amplify our collective intelligence.

 By hearing and learning foreign languages, the next generation will have a vested interest in their survival.
 We recognize that they are the driving force for maintaining linguistic diversity and that we can have a significant impact on glottophagy by facing the taboos associated with speaking indigenous languages and encouraging the youth to relearn forgotten ones.
 Whether you were an indigenous child separated from your parents and placed in a boarding school, a refugee whose parents were killed in a war, or someone whose predecessors were kidnapped, human trafficked, and forced into servitude, we want to provide you with the opportunity to reconnect with your roots.

 Here are some answers to the questions we receive most about the project.

 If we missed anything, please do not hesitate to contact us.

 So what are the reasons for maintaining linguistic diversity apart from the basic need for communication?
 One may argue that having fewer languages could potentially optimize communication.
 But that’s not the whole story.